General Terms of Delivery and Trade

 11.1 Subject to the below provisions, Seller shall undertake to remedy any defect affecting the fitness for use which is due to a deficiency in design, material or workmanship.
 Once Seller has been informed of defects in this way, Seller shall – if the defects must be remedied according to the provisions of the present article – at Seller’s choice: a) rework the defective goods on site or in the workshop of Seller in Taiskirchen/ Austria; b) have the defective goods or the defective parts shipped back for reworking; c) replace the defective parts; d) replace the defective goods; e) reduce the selling price.
 Only Seller shall have the choice to above mentioned options.
 Possible damages according to improper transport and loading are going to Buyer’s account.
 During remedy works Buyer has to provide for free necessary auxiliaries.

-11.2 The above obligation shall only apply to such defects that appear within a period of one year during, when working a one-shift operation, within 3 months, when working a multiple (more than 8 hours a day) shift operation, as of the passage of risk, or as of the completed assembly, in case of a delivery with assembly respectively.
+11.2 The above obligation shall only apply to such defects that appear within a period of six (6) months during, when working a one-shift operation, within 3 months, when working a multiple (more than 8 hours a day) shift operation, as of the passage of risk, or as of the completed assembly, in case of a delivery with assembly respectively.
 Deviations of above mentioned periods shall only apply to written agreement.
 Seller shall also be responsible for any defects concerning expressly requested properties (written form).
 The arrangements on presumption according to § 924 of the Austrian General Civil Law Code are excluded.
 Usual commercial modifications within dimensions, outfit and material do not entitle to object.

 11.3 Buyer is obliged to verify immediately the delivery of Seller after arrival with most conscientiously, if necessary also by applying an expert witness.
 Buyer may claim the present articles only if he informs Seller in writing and without delay of any defects that have appeared by registered letter.
 The defective goods and parts which may not appear within this verification are to be claimed immediately after appearing by the same time with immediate interruption of operation otherwise all claims expire.
 In case of dispute Seller is entitled entering a plea about a lacking rebuke even he has not raised out of court.